 Watching the Virtual Graduation ceremonies

 All students must keep an eye on their inbox for emails with the links to watch their school’s graduation ceremony.
-Remember that all five ceremonies will be running at the same time on the same date i.e. 4th December.
+Remember that all twelve ceremonies will be running at the same time on the same time i.e. Friday 16 July at 11.00 BST.
 So it is important that you check that you are watching the right one.

 You can share the ceremony link with your family and friends.
 Anyone can watch the RGU virtual graduation ceremonies wherever they are.
 If you are away from your family and can’t watch with them in person, it would be great to set up a zoom call with them so you can celebrate together virtually.